mathewgomas-alfred/mathewgomas.io/user_manual/autosave.rst

 Incremental Version Files
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 Incremental Version works a bit like Incremental Backup, but it leaves the original files alone.
-Instead it will save a new file with a file number:
+Instead, it will save a new file with a file number:

 .. image:: /images/save_incremental_version.png